-It has been highlighted to the Scottish Government that there is a shortfall in revenue funding allocated for implementation of 1140 hours to operate East Renfrewshire's original proposed delivery model in full.
-The Council continues to lobby for an increase in this funding and keenly awaits the outcome of the national review so that it can fully implement its planned offer to families.
-Whilst recognising the particular circumstances around the 2020 offer, generally over the years there has been a reasonable level of flexibility and accessibility to full day and holiday provision for families in East Renfrewshire within their own geographical community.
-This is at risk if there is insufficient revenue to take forward plans with the Council adjusting its 1140 hours offer in a less flexible and more limited way.
+It was highlighted to the Scottish Government that there was a shortfall in revenue funding allocated for implementation of 1140 hours to operate East Renfrewshire's original proposed delivery model in full.
+A national review of the overall funding ELC funding has recently been completed but the revised distribution of funding will only be fully phased in over 3 years.
+Generally over the years there has been a reasonable level of flexibility and accessibility to full day and holiday provision for families in East Renfrewshire within their own geographical community.
+This is at risk in the future if there is insufficient revenue to take forward our preferred delivery models.

 Beyond establishing expanded early years provision of 1140 hours, the availability of and demand for ELC places throughout the authority will continue to be subject of regular monitoring and review.
 This will take into account future local planning processes and resultant new housing land supplies, other demographic changes and relevant modifications to the educational estate as a consequence of local/national educational policy.
-In fact East Renfrewshire will be relooking at its provision in light of new legislation laid in the Scottish Parliament by the Scottish Government in December 2020 about funded early learning and childcare places for all children who defer their primary one start.
+East Renfrewshire will be reviewing its provision in light of new legislation laid in the Scottish Parliament by the Scottish Government in December 2020 regarding funded early learning and childcare places for all children who defer their primary one start.
 All parents and carers in Scotland have the legal right to defer their child's entry to primary school if they are not yet 5 years old at the beginning of the school year.
 In the current system, the youngest children (those with a January or February birth date) are automatically entitled to an additional year of funded ELC; and those with an August to December birthday can still defer their school start, but that does not automatically come with funding for an additional year of ELC.
 The new legislation will mean that, from August 2023, all children who defer will be entitled and able to access funded ELC.
+The

-The Scottish Government and COSLA have agreed to the phased implementation of this policy learning from some pilots on the lead up to the 2023 implementation date.
+Scottish Government and COSLA have agreed to the phased implementation of this policy learning from some pilots on the lead up to the 2023 implementation date.
 With the increase in the number of children in ELC settings this approach is to inform assessment of likely uptake of the entitlement and improve the understanding of the consequent impact on available capacity and financial implications.
 This national implementation plan will inform local assessment of what this means for East Renfrewshire and feature in future reports.